On 16th March 2020 we closed The Yard Theatre and our two community centres Hub67 and The Hall. But we’re still here.

 - We have coordinated over 40 volunteers, delivering 175 meals thus far to vulnerable local residents and working with our partners the Wick Award

-- Our work with our 4-19 year old Yard Young Artists has continued online, providing over 50 local young people with free weekly activity via Zoom with leading artists
+- Our work with our 4-19 year old Yard Young Artists continued online, providing over 50 local young people with free weekly activity via Zoom with leading artists and making their end-of-year performances totally digital

-- We moved our after-school art club online, delivering free art packs with craft materials to young people in our area along with weekly online activity videos by artist Kirsty Ann Reynolds – 120 participants have signed up so far
+- We moved our after-school art club online, delivering free art packs with craft materials to young people in our area along with weekly online activity videos by artist Kirsty Ann Reynolds – 104 families participated

 - We helped to organise the first online Hackney Wick Town Hall for local residents to empower our local community to rebuild, and you can read the minutes of this meeting here